- Table of Contents

 5. Encourage Growth and Development

 An adept supervisor actively promotes the professional growth of their team members.
-They identify and nurture each individual's unique talents, providing them with opportunities to expand their skills and knowledge.
+They identify and nurture each individual's unique talents, allowing them to expand their skills and knowledge.
 Delegating challenging assignments, offering mentorship, and providing constructive feedback are part of their strategy to empower their team.
 By facilitating the growth of their employees, they create a dynamic and skilled workforce that contributes significantly to the organisation’s objectives.

 6. Foster a Positive Work Culture